tagion/tagion/docs/gov/intro/archive.md

 ---
 # Archive of former Tagion publication

-Some ideas and concepts described in the follwing PDFs are outdated or abandonned.
+Some ideas and concepts described in the follwing PDFs are outdated or abandonned, they are here only listed for transparency.

 As of May 2025, everything current is pubished in the tech and governance documentation on docs.tagion.org, see top menu.